neskoc/globalgoals/Code.md

 # About the code

-This document is describing how to use code in the project.
+This document is describing how code is used in the project.

 __Snapshot of the files and folders__
 .
 ├── 1-data-cleaning.ipynb
 ├── 1-data-cleaning.py